Is Alcohol a Macronutrient? Counting Alcohol in Your Macros

 Want to see how to use the WAG calculator in action?
 We got your back!
 Here is a step-by-step tutorial on our WAG Live YouTube channel.

-We know all of the math that comes along with tracking alcohol can get confusing, that’s why our one-on-one nutrition coaches are always here to help and answer questions about properly tracking your favorite adult beverages.
+We know all the math that comes with tracking alcohol can get confusing; that’s why our one-on-one nutrition coaches are always here to help and answer questions about properly tracking your favorite adult beverages.
 A little help can go a long way!

 Tips for Tracking Alcohol Macros

 Now that tracking alcohol macros makes a little more sense and you have your handy WAG Online Alcohol Macro Calculator to make it easy let’s explore some actionable tips for tracking alcohol macros.

 Out to dinner?
 At a party?
 Being familiar with the different sizes and volumes of a specific drink can be super helpful if you need to do some eyeballing.
 Here is a great visual you can save for future reference.